-Mediation/reconciliation
+Mediation/Reconciliation

-Mediation, reconciliation and family counselling as a response to forced marriage can be extremely dangerous.
-Police, social workers and teachers undertaking these activities may unwittingly increase an individual's vulnerability and place them in danger.
+Mediation, reconciliation, and family counselling as a response to forced marriage can be extremely dangerous.
+Social workers undertaking these activities may unwittingly increase the young person's vulnerability and place them in danger.

 - Mediation can be extremely dangerous.
-There have been cases of individuals being murdered by their families whilst mediation was being undertaken. - Mediation can place the individual at risk of further emotional and physical abuse. - Simply arranging a meeting between the individual and their family may lead to undue pressure being placed on the individual to return home. - If the individual wishes to go home or talk to their family, explain all the risks of this course of action and put in place a strategy to monitor their ongoing safety. - If the individual insists on meeting with their family, it must take place in a safe location, supervised by the trained/specialist officer with an interpreter present.
-The individual must never have unsupervised contact - even if they request it.
+There have been cases of young people being murdered by their families whilst mediation was being undertaken.
+Never allow the young person to have unsupervised contact with their family even if they request it. - ♦ Mediation can place the young person at risk of further emotional abuse. - Simply arranging a meeting between a young person and their family may lead to undue pressure being placed upon the young person to return home. - ♦ If the young person wishes to go home or talk to their family explain all the risks of this course of action and put in place a strategy to monitor their ongoing safety.